mvrdevelopment/spec/mvr-spec.md

 The Custom command contains the command that will be executed on the fixture.
 The definition from the syntax for the command aligns with the [GDTF 1.2 defintion for control based symbol](https://github.com/mvrdevelopment/spec/blob/main/gdtf-spec.md#channel-function).

-With this feature you can static properties for fixture that can not be controlled via DMX.
+With this feature you can control static properties for fixture that can not be controlled via DMX.

 ### Node Definition: Overwrites